-As a fairly recent college grad, I am navigating the waters of my first full time, professional job like a lot of my fellow Class of 2017 (and now 2018!) graduates.
-I have just passed the one year mark in my position as the Center for Career Development and Educational Resource Center’s Student Outreach Coordinator, and I am incredibly lucky to love my job, and to have the opportunity to help fellow terriers every day.
-My experience in the “real world”, however, has been slightly different from a lot of my friends, since the “real world” for a lot of friends, in Boston or otherwise, doesn’t involve seeing (and being on!) their alma mater’s campus everyday.
+As a fairly recent college grad, I am navigating the waters of my first full time, professional job.
+I am incredibly lucky to love my job and to have the opportunity to help fellow Terriers every day.
+My experience in the “real world,” however, has been slightly different from a lot of my friends’, since the “real world” for a lot of friends, in Boston or otherwise, doesn’t involve seeing (and being on!) their alma mater’s campus everyday.

 Being a student (and student employee) at Boston University, or any college, is a lot different than working full-time at one.
 I love working in higher education, and I’ve been lucky enough to have a year of great experiences as a BU employee, but it’s normal to feel a little lost (and to have a weird sense of deja vu) at first!
 Here are my recommendations of how to form your professional identity in the same space where you formed your academic identity- and how they may differ.